-When you sign up for a new broadband deal it can be quite the commitment, with contracts running for up to two years.
+Signing up for a new broadband deal can be quite the commitment, with contracts running for up to two years.

 If you only need a basic speed connection and your home is close to a telephone exchange, it makes sense to simply compare broadband deals in your area and go for the most cost-effective one.

 But ask yourself a few questions first: are you likely to move home before the contract is up?
 Do you need a faster connection?
 Are you in a rural area where standard ADSL broadband is very slow?

 Most deals tie you in for a minimum term, so consider your needs before committing.

 If you do more than just basic surfing, you’ll need speeds that’ll support movie nights, gaming sessions, and Netflix binges.